Jena

 Research & clinical interests

-Psychiatric symptoms in children with complex medical illness
+Development of children with complex medical illness

 Autism spectrum disorders